liorshalev01/endpoint-website/docs/index.md

 <a href="https://www.linkedin.com/in/droya/" target="_blank">https://www.linkedin.com/in/droya/</a>

 Dr. Orna Yehuda Abramson is an experienced startup professional, innovation researcher, and development consultant.
-With a background in behavioral cognitive psychology and data-driven strategy, she specializes in applying behavioral science to cybersecurity challenges, enhancing user security awareness, and driving innovative solutions in the industry.
+With a background in cognitive & behavioral psychology and data-driven strategy, she specializes in applying cognitive and behavioral science to cybersecurity challenges, enhancing user security awareness, and driving innovative solutions in the industry.

 ### Roy Melzer